 Where To Eat the Best Thai Food in Vegas

 Address: 620 East Flamingo Rd, Las Vegas, NV

 Hours: Open daily, Lunch, Mon – Fri 11:00 am – 2:30 pm; Dinner, 5:30 pm – 10:00 pm, daily

 Pro Tip: If you are uncomfortable with spicy food, do not worry.
 At Lotus of Siam you can choose your meal on a heat scale from 0 – 10.
 Go for lunch for a better chance of getting a table.

 7- Hobak Korean BBQ

 In Chinatown, Korean cuisine is gaining in popularity.
 At the moment, Korean barbecue is the most popular Korean food you’ll find in Las Vegas.

 Hobak Korean BBQ is an authentic Korean restaurant, straight from South Korea where they operate several successful branches.

-Hobak serves premium quality beef and pork cooked on charcoal grill at your table.
-With their combo offering, you get to taste different cut of meats prepared in their own special marinade.
+Hobak serves premium quality beef and pork cooked on a charcoal grill at your table.
+With their combo menu, you can taste different cuts of meats prepared in their own special marinade.

-#8- District One – Authentic Pho In Vegas
+8- District One Kitchen & Bar – Authentic Pho In Vegas

 While the menu is centered around Vietnamese cuisine, it also offers a mix of Southeast Asian inspired dishes.